isotopp/isotopp.github.io/_posts/2020-06-10-where-do-the-joins-go.md

 >…
 >
 > L> There will always be two things: state and changes to state.
-> L> Unless every change contains the entire previous state, or changes are distributed guaranteed, there is risk of diversion.
+> Unless every change contains the entire previous state, or changes are distributed guaranteed, there is risk of diversion.
 >
 > K> So this is also a question I have about Blockch...
 Merkle trees.
 You can spot holes.
 How do you heal them?
 >